thecliffedge/100-dev-days/README.md

-# 100-dev-days
+# python_javascript
-My hope with this repository is to document progress during my 100 days of development.
-During this 100 days, I will  be working with Python, SQL, HTML, CSS, Javascript, Flask, Django and even Arduino!
+My hope with this repository is to showcase my understanding of the python and javascript programming languages.